Bombay Presidency: Dyarchy (1920–37)

 British India's Montagu–Chelmsford Reforms of 1919, enacted in 1921, expanded the Legislative Council to include more elected Indian members, and introduced the principle of dyarchy, whereby certain responsibilities, including agriculture, health, education, and local government, were transferred to elected ministers.
 However, the important portfolios like finance, police and irrigation were reserved with members of the Governor's Executive Council.
-Some of the prominent Indian members of the Executive Council were Chimanlal Harilal Setalvad, R. P. Paranjpe, Ghulam Hussain Hidayatullah, Ali Muhammad Khan Dehlavi, Rafiuddin Ahmed, Siddappa Totappa Kambli, Shah Nawaz Bhutto and Sir Cowasji Jehangir.
+Some of the prominent Indian members of the Executive Council were Chimanlal Harilal Setalvad, R. P. Paranjpye, Ghulam Hussain Hidayatullah, Ali Muhammad Khan Dehlavi, Rafiuddin Ahmed, Siddappa Totappa Kambli, Shah Nawaz Bhutto and Sir Cowasji Jehangir.

 In 1932, Aden was separated from Bombay and made a separate province, and Sindh became a separate province on 1 April 1936.

 Provincial Autonomy

 The Government of India Act 1935 made the Bombay Presidency into a regular province, and made Sind a separate province, with relations with the princely state of Khairpur managed by Sindh.
 It enlarged the elected provincial legislature and expanded provincial autonomy vis a vis the central government.
 In the 1937 elections, the Indian National Congress won the elections in Bombay but declined to form the government.
 The Governor Sir George Lloyd invited Sir Dhanjishah Cooper, to form an interim ministry which was joined by Jamnadas Mehta of the Lokashahi Swarajya Paksha (Democratic Swarajya Party), Sir Siddappa T. Kambli of the Non-Brahmin Party and Hoosenally Rahimtoola of the Muslim League.

 The Cooper ministry did not last long and a Congress ministry under B. G. Kher was sworn in.

 Council of Ministers in Kher's Cabinet:

-In 1939, all of the Congress ministries in British Indian provinces resigned and Bombay was placed under the Governor's rule.
+In 1939, all of the Congress ministries in the British Indian provinces resigned and Bombay was placed under the Governor's rule.

 Last days of British rule

 After the end of World War II, the Indian National Congress re-entered politics and won the 1946 election under the leadership of Kher who was again elected as Chief Minister.
-The Bombay Presidency became the Bombay State when India was granted independence on 15 August 1947 and Kher continued as the Chief Minister of the state, serving until 1952.
+The Bombay Presidency became Bombay State when India was granted independence on 15 August 1947 and Kher continued as the Chief Minister of the state, serving until 1952.

 After independence

 In 1947, Bombay Province became part of the Dominion of India.
-When provinces were replaced with states when the Constitution of India came into force on 26 January 1950, the day India became the first republic in the Commonwealth of Nations, Bombay Province became the Bombay State, a Part-A state.
+When provinces were replaced with states when the Constitution of India came into force on 26 January 1950, the day India became the first republic in the Commonwealth of Nations, Bombay Province became Bombay State, a Part-A state.